 On most days, Brandography is a pretty even-keeled digital marketing agency.
 However, today is Friday the 13th and all bets are off the table.
-Were taking extra precaution to avoid black cats, broken mirrors, and all types of ladders until were safely back in bed tonight.
+We’re taking extra precautions to avoid black cats, broken mirrors, and all types of ladders until we’re safely back in bed tonight.

 - Including certain words in an email blast will automatically designate it as spam: Email spam filters have become much more advanced in recent years.
 As long as your email marketing blasts contain solid content without any bad links you should have nothing to worry about.

 Even if you’re not superstitious, these tips can still help you take more control of your digital marketing strategy.
 For those suffering from paraskevidekatriaphobia, know that Saturday is just a few short hours away.

 Have a favorite Internet marketing superstition you want to share or need help getting over one?
 Give us a call!
 The Brandography team is ready to help ease your mind with professional SEO services, brand management, web development, and online marketing consulting.